wangxiaoyunanne/docs/source/hive_proj.html.md

 ### Alternate approaches

-Another straightforward way to implement graph projections would be as a single sparse matrix multiplication `G.dot(G.T)` -- it would be interesting to compare the performance of this Gunrock implementation with a high-quality GPU SpMM-based implementation.
+Another straightforward way to implement graph projections would be as a single sparse matrix multiplication `G.T.dot(G)` -- it would be interesting to compare the performance of this Gunrock implementation with a high-quality GPU SpMM-based implementation.

 As mentioned above, it would also be worthwhile to implement a version that does not require allocating the `|V|x|V|` array.
 This could be accomplished by using a sparse data structure (eg, a hashmap or a mutable graph), or possibly by moving intermediate results from GPU to CPU memory during the computation.